Layer 7 routing overviewEstimated reading time: 1 minute

 In this example the WordPress service is listening on port 8000 of the routing mesh.
 Even though the service is running on a single node, users can access WordPress using the domain name or IP of any of the nodes that are part of the swarm.

-UCP extends this one step further with application layer routing (also known as layer 7 routing), allowing users to access Docker services using domain names instead of IP addresses.
+UCP extends this one step further with layer 7 layer routing (also known as application layer 7), allowing users to access Docker services using domain names instead of IP addresses.

 In this example, users can access the WordPress service using

 http://wordpress.example.org.
 Interlock takes care of routing traffic to